FROST-Server Documentation

 Conformance Class

-The conformance class this extension must register in the SensorThings (v1.1 and up) index document is:
+The conformance class this extension registers in the SensorThings (v1.1 and up) index document is:

 https://fraunhoferiosb.github.io/FROST-Server/extensions/DataModel-Projects.html